 Therefore, as a business owner or manager, carefully count the costs associated with running your business.
-Paying $60 to host a newsletter or static website is one thing, but such an arrangement is completely inappropriate for more serious business operations.
+Paying $60 a year to host a newsletter or static website is one thing, but such an arrangement may not be ideal for supporting more serious business operations.

 Review your Business & Information Processes